rzamarefat/rzamarefat/README.md

 # About me
-I am currently pursuing my Bachelors in Computer Science Engineering from Sahyadri College of Engineering and Management, Mangalore.
-I love to code, watch movies and find vulnerabilities in websites.
+Machine Learning Engineer, specializing in Computer Vision with more than 3 years of practical experience in the industry.
+Building and maintaining real-time intelligent systems ranging from face authorization and vision-based recommendation to multi-modal video indexing systems.
+Have worked in agile environments with teammates from 4 to 50 colleagues.
+Equipped with back and front-end technologies and hands-on experience for making production-level services for AI-based modules.
+A mentor, buddy, and friend for newcomers in the workplace.

-# Technologies used
+# Technologies

 <code><img height="40" width="40" src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/3f/Git_icon.svg/1024px-Git_icon.svg.png"></code>
 <code><img height="40" width="40" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/github-api/github-api.png"></code>